core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    CoAP traffic is typically used for the Internet of Things, and CoAP (multicast) group communication may specifically be used for conveniently controlling and monitoring critical infrastructure (e.g., lights, alarms, HVAC, electrical grid, etc.).

-   However, this may be a prime target of pervasive monitoring attacks {{RFC7258}}, which have to be considered as a key additional threat for group communication.
+   This may make it a prime target of pervasive monitoring attacks {{RFC7258}}, which have to be considered as a key additional threat for group communication.
 For example, an attacker may attempt to record all the CoAP traffic going over a smart grid (i.e., networked electrical utility) and try to determine critical nodes for further attacks.
 For instance, the source node (controller) sends out CoAP group messages, which easily identifies it as a controller.

    CoAP group communication built on top of IP multicast is inherently more vulnerable compared to communications solely relying on IP unicast, since the same packet may be replicated over many multiple links.
 In particular, this yields a higher probability of packet capture by a pervasive monitoring system, which in turn results in more information available to analyze within the same time interval.
 Moreover, a single CoAP group request potentially results in multiple CoAP responses, thus further contributing to the information available to analyze.